 The conference is usually held for seven days, typically from Saturday morning to Friday afternoon, but this can vary from year to year.
 Workshops and specialty courses are held on the first two days (typically Saturday and Sunday), with the main conference program starting the third morning (typically Monday) continuing until the seventh day (afternoon, typically Friday).
-It is a medium sized conference with between 400-800 registrants in the past few years, approximately 100-200 of who were students.
+It is a medium sized conference with between 400-800 registrants in the past few years; approximately 100-200 of whom are students.

-For the 2019 conference.
+For the 2020 conference, the hotel reservation site will open 1 July.
 The hotel hosting the event will be the site for the scientific sessions and meetings.
 Please book your room in the hotel early to ensure your space.
 The discounted room rate will often run out.
 When ready to reserve your room, it is easiest to use the link on the AAZV website to the conference hotel.
 This will automatically add the "discount code” to your hotel booking.
 A list of "Roommate Wanted” ads can be found on the AAZV website (Annual Conference tab) if you would like to share your space and the cost.

 What to do when I arrive?When you arrive at the conference site, there will be a registration booth that will be operated by AAZV staff and volunteers.
-When you check in you will be given a packet containing a nametag, schedule, flash drive containing proceedings, and tickets for events.
+When you check in you will be given a packet containing a name tag, schedule, and tickets for events.

 How do I know the schedule?